webqit/webflo/README.md

 <!-- /BADGES -->

-Webflo is a universal *web*, *mobile*, and *API backend* framework built to solve for the underrated `.html` + `.css` + `.js` stack!
-This has been written  to facilitate working and thinking in vanilla HTML, CSS and JavaScript - for building more authentic, web-native applications!
+Webflo is a universal *web*, *mobile*, and *API backend* framework that gets it all done in vanilla HTML, CSS, and JavaScript!
+This has been written to facilitate building more authentic, web-native applications!

-Ok, we've put all of that up for a 10min straight read!
+Here, we've put all of that up for a 10min straight read!

 TL;DR: here's what's ahead...